 Mechanical vape mods are perfect for vapers who have been vaping for a while and want to try something more advanced.
 But mech mods can be dangerous and people have been hurt.
 Make sure to read below our tips on what mechanical vape mods are, ohms law and battery protection.

-The following article takes you through each step and precaution so that you can rock a mech mod vape confidently and safely.
+The following guide to mechanical mods takes you through each step and precaution so that you can rock a mech mod vape confidently and safely.

 What Is A Mechanical Vape Mod?

 First, let’s break down what a mechanical vape mod actually is.
 Mechanical vape mods are unregulated, simple yet complex devices that deliver raw battery power straight to your atomizer.
 They are highly customizable and can also accommodate some unique builds.
 They tend to be an expensive vape mod to own because of the high demand and manufacturing process.